 The Audit Committee oversees the selection and appointment process of the Credit Union's External Auditor and makes recommendations to the Board on the appointment of the Credit Union's External Auditor.
-The current Lead Partner was appointed in 2012 and is due for rotation at the conclusion of the 2016 financial year.
+The current Lead Partner was appointed in 2017 as a result of the rotation of the previous Lead.
 The Audit Committee can and does meet regularly with the External Auditor and/or Internal Audit Manager without management present.